BugSplat-Git/bugsplat-react/README.md

  * * Imperatively - by calling the returned handler with an error *
- * @param errorProp - Will throw when a truthy value is passed */ function useErrorHandler(errorProp?: unknown): (error: unknown) => void;
+ * @param errorProp - Will throw when a truthy value is passed
+ * @returns Error handler that will throw when called with a truthy value */ function useErrorHandler(errorProp?: unknown): (error: unknown) => void;
 ```